gnprwx/astro-vagabond-theme/README.md

 ### About

-Vagabond is a fast, minimal, responsive, and stripped-down theme for Astro and has a lighthouse score of 100 on both mobile and desktop views.
+Vagabond is a fast, minimal, and responsive theme for Astro and has a lighthouse score of 100 on both mobile and desktop views.
 If you like to customize the blog with your own look, you can quickly do so with tailwind.
 In addition to tailwind, vagabond also uses the typography plugin to allow default html formatting when using html tags.

 If you are unfamiliar with [tailwind](https://tailwindcss.com/docs/utility-first) or [typography](https://tailwindcss.com/docs/typography-plugin), the documentation is very good at getting the uninitiated up to speed.